palewire/django-postgres-copy/docs/index.rst

 -----------------

 `The people <http://www.californiacivicdata.org/about/>`_ who made this library are data journalists.
-We are often munching on new data and stuff CSVs into Django a lot.
+We are often download, cleaning and analyzing new data.

 That means we write a load of loaders.
 You can usually do this pretty quickly by looping through each row and saving it to the database using the Django's ORM `create method <https://docs.djangoproject.com/en/1.8/ref/models/querysets/#django.db.models.query.QuerySet.create>`_.